 Businesses play a major role in contributing to economic, environmental and social progress.

-Businesses that effectively implement the responsible business conduct standards under the OECD Guidelines for Multinational Enterprises can minimise the adverse impacts of their operations, supply chains and other business relationships.
+Businesses that effectively implement the responsible business conduct standards under the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (OECD Guidelines) can minimise the adverse impacts of their operations, supply chains and other business relationships.

-The OECD Guidelines for Multinational Enterprises (OECD Guidelines) recommend that enterprises conduct due diligence to identify, prevent or mitigate actual and potential adverse impacts from their business activities.
+The OECD Guidelines recommend that enterprises conduct due diligence to identify, prevent or mitigate actual and potential adverse impacts from their business activities.

 General due diligence guidance